 - 1.1 This report informs Members of Executive key decisions taken during the last quarter for which urgency provisions were utilised.
-There are various constitutional reporting requirements for such urgent decisions, including where proper constitutional procedures have not been adhered to and where special urgency procedures are relied upon. - 1.2 This report covers the quarter between July to September 2025.
-During this period no urgency provisions have been used i.e. no urgent key decision notices; urgent decisions under leader's action; or requests for call-in waivers. - 1.3 As part of the governance improvement programme the Council is seeking to minimise the number of reports to Cabinet and other meetings published late, i.e. after the statutory five clear days deadline.
-Appendix 2 includes a log of reports to Cabinet published late during the quarter.
+There are various constitutional reporting requirements for such urgent decisions, including where proper constitutional procedures have not been adhered to and where special urgency procedures are relied upon. - 1.2 This report covers the quarter between October to December 2025.
+During this period one decision was taken under the Leader's Action (Collection Fund Income Maximisation Partner Contract Award), and this decision also received a Call-In waiver; and one key decision was taken for which an urgent decision notice had been published as it had not been fully included on the 28-day notice of key decisions (Update Report on Disposal of Land at Norway Drive). - 1.3 As part of the governance improvement programme the Council is seeking to minimise the number of reports to Cabinet and other meetings published late, i.e. after the statutory five clear days deadline.
+Appendix 2 includes a log of reports to Cabinet and other committees published late during the quarter.
 Such reports may not have utilised urgency provisions but are included for transparency and monitoring purposes.